sct/overseerr/docs/using-overseerr/notifications/webhooks.md

 - `{{notifyuser_settings_telegramChatId}}` Target user's Telegram Chat ID (if one is set).

 {% hint style="info" %}
-The `notifyuser` variables are not set for the following notification types, as they are intended for application administrators rather than end users:
+The `notifyuser` variables are not set for the following request notification types, as they are intended for application administrators rather than end users:

 - Media Requested
 - Media Automatically Approved